Gabriel-Ctrll/Robot/README.md

 # Template: Standard Robot Framework
+Orders robots from RobotSpareBin Industries Inc.
+...
+Saves the order HTML receipt as a PDF file.
+...
+Saves the screenshot of the ordered robot.
+...
+Embeds the screenshot of the robot to the PDF receipt.
+...
+Creates ZIP archive of the receipts and the images.
 Want to get started using [Robot Framework](https://robocorp.com/docs/languages-and-frameworks/robot-framework/basics) this is the simplest template to start from.

 This template robot: